Understanding Colchicine: History and Mechanism

 Before prescribing colchicine, review:

-- Current medications (prescription, OTC, supplements)
+- Current medications (prescription, over-the-counter (OTC), supplements)

 - Renal function (creatinine, eGFR)